segmentio/segment-docs/src/engage/campaigns/whatsapp-campaigns.md

 2. In the **Add entry condition** pane, give the step a name.
 3. Click **+ Add Condition**, select your desired condition, then click **Save**.

-With your entry condition added, you’re now ready to add an approved WhatsApp template to build a campaign.
+With your entry condition added, you’re ready to add an approved WhatsApp template to build a campaign.

 ### Add a WhatsApp step and publish your Journey